segmentio/segment-docs/src/connections/spec/identify.md

 Segment recommends using database IDs instead of simple email addresses or usernames, because database IDs _never_ change.
 That guarantees that even if the user changes their email address, you can still recognize them as the same person in all of your analytics tools.
 And even better, you'll be able to correlate analytics data with your own internal database.

+> success ""
-**Instead of using an email address or a username as a User ID, send them along as [traits](/docs/connections/spec/identify#traits).**
+> Instead of using an email address or a username as a User ID, send them along as [custom traits](/docs/unify/traits/custom-traits/).

-## Traits
+## Custom traits

-Traits are pieces of information you know about a user that are included in an Identify call.
+[Custom traits](/docs/unify/traits/custom-traits/) are pieces of information you know about a user that are included in an Identify call.
 These could be demographics like `age` or `gender`, account-specific like `plan`, or even things like whether a user has seen a particular A/B test variation.

-Segment has reserved some traits that have semantic meanings for users, and will handle them in special ways.
+Segment has reserved some custom traits that have semantic meanings for users, and will handle them in special ways.
 For example, Segment always expects `email` to be a string of the user's email address.
 Segment sends this on to destinations like _Mailchimp_ that require an email address for their tracking.

 You should **only use reserved traits for their intended meaning**.

-Reserved traits Segment has standardized:
+Reserved custom traits Segment has standardized:

 | **Trait**     | **Type** | **Description**          |
 |---------------|----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|